Ghana Medical Trip

 A Few Important Rules

 Many places we visit have an expectation of modesty when it comes to clothing and appearance.
 Here are some guidelines:

 - Long pants only (no shorts in public)

 - No spaghetti straps or revealing tops

 - Modest dress is recommended for clinics and visits to villages or schools

-- Skirts need to cover to at least the knee
+- Skirts need to cover at least down to the knee

 - Capris and pants are fine